Hunedoara County

-Hunedoara County (/ro/) is a county (județ) of Romania, in Transylvania, with its capital city at Deva.
-The county is part of the Danube–Criș–Mureș–Tisa Euroregion.
+Hunedoara County (/ro/) is a county (județ) of Romania.
+Hunedoara County is located in the Transylvania region with a few divisions in the north being located in the Crișana region.
+Its capital city is Deva, and it's located on the left bank of the Mureș River.
+The county is also part of the Danube–Criș–Mureș–Tisa Euroregion.

 Name

 In Hungarian, it is known as Hunyad megye, in German as Kreis Hunedoara, and in Slovak as Huňadská župa.
 The county got its name from the city of Hunedoara (Vajdahunyad), which is the Romanian transliteration of the Hungarian Hunyadvár (lit.
 'Castle of Hunyad', archaic: Hwnyadwar), old name of the municipality.
-That most likely originated from the Hungarian huny verb meaning 'to close' or 'to die', but may also come from wear the name of the Huns, who were headquartered near for a time and were the first to establish solid rule over the land since the Dacians.
+That most likely originated from the Hungarian huny verb meaning 'to close' or 'to die', but may also come from where the name of the Huns, who were headquartered near for a time and were the first to establish solid rule over the land since the Dacians.

 Geography

 This county has a total area of 7,063 km^{2}.

 Mainly, the relief is made up of mountains, divided by the Mureș River valley which crosses the county from East to West.
 To the North side there are the Apuseni Mountains and to the South side there are mountains from the Southern Carpathians group, Parâng Mountains group and Retezat-Godeanu Mountains group: Orastie and Surianu Mountains (South-East), Retezat Mountains (South), Poiana Ruscai Mountains (South-West).

 Except from the Mureș River with its tributaries Strei, Râul Mare and Cerna which forms wide valleys, in the North side Crișul Alb River also forms a valley in the Apuseni Mountains - Zarand region.
-In the South side along the Jiu River with its two branches Jiul de Vest and Jiul de Est, there is a large depression, and an accessible route towards Southern Romania - Oltenia..
+In the South side along the Jiu River with its two branches Jiul de Vest and Jiul de Est, there is a large depression, and an accessible route towards Southern Romania - Oltenia.